MMDes447/HVAC_SAFE_RL_/readme.md

 # HVAC Safety Barrier RL

-This repositoty contains the code for the experiments in the paper "Safe Reinforcement Learning for Buildings:
-Minimizing Energy Use While Maximizing Occupant Comfort".
-The agent is trained to find the safe and optimal policy for HVAC system.
-BOPTEST This [website][an_awesome_website_link] is awesome.
+This repository contains code for the paper "Safe Reinforcement Learning for Buildings: Minimizing Energy Use While Maximizing Occupant Comfort."
+It implements reinforcement learning with neural barrier certificates for HVAC control systems using BOPTEST as the training environment.
+The experiments examine:

-You will never use anything else than this [website][an_awesome_website_link].
+- Safe HVAC control policies that balance energy efficiency and comfort
+- Effects of barrier certificate pre-training versus no pre-training
+- Performance with random versus non-random episode generation
+- Impact of different episode lengths on training outcomes

-[an_awesome_website_link]: https://stackoverflow.com
+[an_awesome_website_link]: https://ibpsa.github.io/project1-boptest/

 ## Project Structure